 I use Rogue Hazelnut Brown Nectar for several reasons.
-This is a beer with the perfect flavor profile to brine a turkey, and it is also a beer that is becoming available at more and more locations while still maintaining its Craft Beer status.
+This is a beer with the perfect flavor profile to brine a turkey, and it is also a beer that is becoming available at more and more locations worldwide.
 Making it the perfect beer to recommend for this recipe.
-If you live in a land where Rogue isn’t available (how sad), look for another malty brown ale that isn’t too hoppy instead.
+If you live in a land where Rogue isn’t available, look for another malty brown ale that isn’t too hoppy instead.

 Why brine with beer?
-Is it because I named myself The Beeroness and beer related cooking is a must as it is now expected of me?
-No. Cooking preceded the naming.
-The reason I cook with beer, good beer, is because the flavors are exceptional and translate really well in cooking process.
 This beer brine does two things: First, alcohol is a natural meat tenderizer.
-Second, the skin had a beautiful crisp with faint flavors of the hazelnut and malt that Rogue took so much time crafting.
+Second, the brown ale gives a beautiful but faint flavor of the hazelnut and malt that Rogue took so much time crafting.

 Beer Brined Turkey